DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 ##  Reminder

 You may recall that our canonical program structure consists of data input, data management, and graphics.
-We'll spend most of our time on the first, but produce a simple plot by finding a suitable method.
+We'll spend most of our time here on the first, but touch on the second and produce a simple plot by finding a suitable method.

 ## Python packages